 The games returned to Athens in 2004.
-In order to pay homage to this cultural milestone for the Olympic Games the stadium was used for the archery events and as the finishing point for the men and women’s marathon.
+In order to pay homage to this cultural milestone for the Olympic Games, the stadium was used for the archery events and as the finishing point for the men’s and women’s marathons.

-Now every two years, during the summer and winter Olympics, the Olympic torch is lite at the opening ceremonies and kept burning during the entire 2 weeks of games.
-The Olympic flame always begins its journey a few months before the games from the Panathenaic stadium to the host country, traveling a route that symbolize the worldly achievements.
+Now every two years, during the summer and winter Olympics, the Olympic torch is lit at the opening ceremonies and kept burning during the entire 2 weeks of games.
+The Olympic flame always begins its journey a few months before the games from the Panathenaic Stadium to the host country, traveling a route that symbolizes worldly achievements.

-True athletes at heart Joey, Nadine and I spent the better part of our day at the Panathenaic stadium.
-When we weren’t listening to our audio guides sucking up some of the history, we were climbing the steep marble stairs for a picture perfect view or racing each other around the rubbery track.
+Being true athletes at heart Joey, Nadine and I spent the better part of our day at the Panathenaic stadium.
+When we weren’t listening to our audio guides sucking up some of the history, we were climbing the steep marble stairs for a picture-perfect view or racing each other around the rubbery track.

 Panathenaic stadium’s days of hosting the Olympic games may have come and gone, but that doesn’t make it any less fabulous to visit.
 The stadium is an arena unlike any other and standing in this piece of athletic history where the best of the best came to compete was an indescribable feeling.